galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 It is often necessary to remove adapter and barcodes sequences as well as UMIs. <br/>
 **Adapters** (or primers) are needed for PCR amplification and sequencing in a standard NGS protocol.
 Unfortunately, it might happen during the sequencing that the machine does not stop at the read end and sequences through the adapter as well.
 That is why, we need to check if our reads contain those sequences which we are then cutting out.<br/>
 **Barcodes** on the other hand are especially designed for a read library and intentionally sequenced.
 Sometimes experiments are sequenced at the same time which is called **multiplexing**.
-Multiplexing allows for a better data normalization and comparison.
-The barcodes are then used to divide the un-multiplexed data set into the individual read libraries. (**Note: Our data is already de-multiplexed, i.e., we do not have to take barcode seqeunces into account.**)<br/>
+Multiplexing allows for a better data normalisation and comparison.
+The barcodes are then used to divide the un-multiplexed data set into the individual read libraries. (**Note: Our data is already de-multiplexed, i.e., we do not have to take barcode sequences into account.**)<br/>
 **UMIs** are similar to barcodes but these sequences are unique for each read.
 UMIs were introduced since iCLIP to deal with the high duplication levels of a CLIP experiment.
 Because each read contain an UMI, PCR duplicates of that read also contain the same UMI, which makes it possible to fuse all reads with the same UMI.

 ## Removal of Adapter Sequences with **Cutadapt**

 In this task we are going to remove two 3' and two 5' adapters from the reads (Note: The eCLIP protocol uses more adapter sequences, for more information take a look [here](http://dx.doi.org/10.1038/nmeth.3810)).
-Because **Cutadapt** can only process one site of the read pair, we have to trigger **Cutadapt** twice.
+Because **Cutadapt** can only process one site of the read pair, we have to trigger **Cutadapt** twice, i.e., for the forward and the reverse pair.

 > ### {% icon hands_on %} Hands-on: Adapter Removal
 >